pwenker/ai_and_health/docs/index.md

 ## Overview

 1. There is a [**literature and resources**](docs/literature/readme.md) subfolder organized by subcategories (programmatically created from a [`zotero`](https://www.zotero.org/) library) that contains relevant research papers and other resources along with metadata and a short description about their relevance.
-2. There is also a [**knowledge**](docs/knowledge/readme.md) folder containing notes and summaries of papers that I have read more thorougly (e.g. because they contain foundational knowledge).
+2. There is also a [**knowledge**](docs/knowledge/readme.md) folder containing notes and summaries of papers that I have read more thoroughly (e.g. because they contain foundational knowledge).

+## How to Contribute

+- Most of the content you see here is programmatically exported from somewhere else.
+So please don't try to create a pull request, but instead open an issue and tell me there what you want to have added or changed!
+I'm happy to hear about important resources, tools, or research papers that I have missed so far!
+- Don't hesitate to share any (constructive) criticism!
+I love to learn and would be glad If I could use your feedback to improve the quality of this resource collection!

+## How to Support

+If this project provides some value to you, I'd be happy if you do any of the following:

+- Contribute to this project (see above).
+- Share this project with anyone who might find it useful as well.
+- Pay it forward: do something good for someone else.
+If you need some ideas, take a look at [GiveWell](https://www.givewell.org/).
 ## Table of Contents

 ### Literature & Resources